samhforbes/PupillometryR/paper/paper.md

 affiliations:
  - name: School of Psychology, University of East Anglia
    index: 1
-date: 9 March 2020 #update this
+date: 1 April 2020 #update this
-bibliography: Mendeley.bib
+bibliography: paper.bib
 ---

 # Summary

 The study of pupil dilation, or pupillometry, has undergone a considerable revival in recent years.